The Black Madonna of

-4. The name Guifré "el Pilós" identifies him as a shaggy count – which is not used for Perceval in the poems, but the rapist turns in the legends of Montserrat even shaggier than the count!
+4. The name Guifré "el Pilós" identifies him as a shaggy count – which is not used in Grail romance, but the rapist turns even shaggier than the count in the Montserrat legends!

 The picture at the end of this paragraph was taken from the aerial tram to the monastery on April 26, 2018, to show the chapel at the cave where the Black Madonna was originally found.
-The weather was ideal that day to localize the legends, but all our images give a false impression because the mountain is usually wrapped into clouds or covered with haze in the summer.
-At left is a sample of our first attempt, taken from Monistrol on April 13, to illustrate this point and more!
-It is the official position at the monastery that the legends are distributed over several caves, which is important for devout Christians who believe in such miracles.
-But it is strange that a monastic chronicle would feature the rape and murder of a virgin – not that this didn't happen – and which could be another reason why the monks avert their eyes.
+The weather was ideal that day to localize the legends, but our pictures give a false impression because the mountain is usually wrapped in clouds or covered by haze in the summer.
+At left is a sample of our first attempt, taken from Monistrol on April 13, to illustrate this point, and even more...
+It is the official position of the churchmen that the legends are distributed over several caves, which is important for Christians who believe in these miracles.
+But it is strange that a monastic chronicle would feature the rape and murder of a virgin – not that this didn't happen – which could be another reason why the monks avert their eyes.
 They may have been "under orders" to protect the Count of Barcelona or to stifle rumors about an immaculate conception.
 Either way, it's great stuff for conspiracy theorists!